Vinothinikupendiran/Protfolio_app/README.md

    ✅ A Windows web development environment is WampServer.
 It enables the development of web applications using a MySQL database.
 Additionally, phpMyAdmin makes it simple for you to administer your databases.

+   ✅ Use the mysqli_connect() function in PHP to establish a database connection.
+Server name, username, password, and database name are the four arguments required.
+PHP's require_once('db_credentials') function.

 ## Visual Studio Code: